THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G032 | Abrar Alamoudi & <br /> Parishma Guttoo | (title revised by TEL) Diabetes mortality, physical inactivity and adult obesity in the Midwest
-G051 | Naif Alqahtani | (title revised by TEL) The Relationship between Lifestyle Patterns and Comorbidities G071 | David Askew | Socioeconomics and preventative health G161 | Trent George | A Deeper Dive into Mental Health G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study
+G051 | Naif Alqahtani | (title revised by TEL) The Relationship between Lifestyle Patterns and Comorbidities G071 | David Askew | Socioeconomics and preventative health G151 | Mary Gerrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
+G161 | Trent George | A Deeper Dive into Mental Health G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study